-In the two concluding sections we present some thoughts on the general properties which we should expect an operating system to possess if it is to be a firm foundation for the construction and operation of software (including itself), and on methods for realizing these properties.
+In two concluding sections we present some thoughts on the general properties that we should expect an operating system to possess, if it is to be a firm foundation for the construction and operation of software, including itself, and on methods for realizing these properties.
+The major purpose of the detailed description in the preceding sections was to provide a concrete illustration of these ideas.

-If a system is to evolve to meet changing requirements, and if it is to be flexible enough to permit modularization without serious losses of efficiency, it must have a basic structure which allows extensions not only from a basic system but also from some complex configuration which has been reached by several prior stages of evolution.
+If a system is to evolve to meet changing requirements and if it is to be flexible enough to permit modularization without serious losses of efficiency, it must have a basic structure that allows extensions not only from a basic system but also from some complex configuration that has been reached by several prior stages of evolution.
 In other words, the extension process must not exhaust the facilities required for further extensions.
 The system must be completely open-ended, so that additional machinery can be attached at any point.

 Secondly, the relations between a module and its environment must be freely re-definable.
-This means that any module, provided its references to the outside world are documented, can be run inside an envelope which intercepts all of these references and re-interprets them at will.
-In order to ensure that external references are documented, it must be normal, and indeed compulsory practice to specify each module's environment precisely and independently of the module's internal structure.
-This requirement is satisfied by the use of C-lists to define the outside world to a subprocess.
+This means that any module, provided its references to the outside world are documented, can be run inside an "envelope" that intercepts all of these references and reinterprets them at will.
+In order to ensure that external references are documented, it must be normal, and indeed compulsory, practice to specify each module's environment precisely and independently of the module's internal structure.
+This requirement is satisfied by the use of C-lists to define the outside world to a sub-process.

-Thirdly, it must be possible to introduce several layers of re-interpretation around a module economically without forcing all of its external references to suffer re-interpretation by each layer.
+Thirdly, it must be possible to introduce several layers of reinterpretation around a module economically, without forcing all of its external references to suffer re-interpretation by each layer.
 In other words, a capability for extension by exception is required.
-Furthermore, the system's basic mechansism for naming and for calls must leave room for a number of higher-level subsystems to make their mark, rather than forcing each new subsystem to create and maintain its own inventory of objects.
+Furthermore, the system's basic mechanisms for naming and for calls must leave room for a number of higher level subsystems to make their mark, rather than forcing each new sub-system to create and maintain its own inventory of objects.

-To summarize, a usefully extendable system must be open-ended, must allow a subsystem to be isolated in an envelope, and must encourage economical reuse of existing constructs.
+To summarize, a usefully extendable system must be open-ended, must allow a sub-system to be isolated in an envelope and must encourage economical re-use of existing constructs.
 Such a system has some chance of providing a satisfactory toolkit for others to use.